Ponza Grande via north ridge

 From Fusine lakes big parking lot using trail 512 through Rifugio Luigi Zacchi mountain hut we reach Porticina/ Vratica pass.
 Optionally, we can also climb Ponza Piccola/ Mala Ponca, the junction is to the left, just below the pass.

-Up on the left side of the gully to a small col overlooking a culmination with prominent larch tree.
+Up on the left side of the gully to a small col overlooking a culmination with a prominent larch tree.
 From here up through initial threshold, keeping to the right in easy scramble with short chimney exit to the left and there walking to the top of this culmination with border stone no 2/136.
-Careful descend in crumbly terrain but without usage of hands.
-More walking follow through dwarf pine - indistinct path available.
+Careful descent in crumbly terrain but without usage of hands.
+More walking follows through dwarf pines - indistinct path available.

-The next culmination is cut in the half with gully - like formation, we scramble it and then enter the left side to get to the top through grassy shelves.
+The next culmination is cut in half with a gully-like formation, we scramble it and then enter the left side to get to the top through grassy shelves.
 Wide at the start, the ridge gets narrower and exposed again but is technically easy, still needs attention during down-climbing due to brittle rock.

-Now through a wider, yet exposed ridge, by-passing first tower on the left, traversing a slab (piton present here) and by- passing another tower on the left again.
-Before a dominant and prominent block to the left (narrow but passable) and up in easier terrain to the first peak of Ponza Grande.
+Now through a wider, yet exposed ridge, bypassing first tower on the left, traversing a slab (piton present here) and bypassing another tower on the left again.
+Pass before a dominant and prominent block to the left (narrow but passable) and up in easier terrain to the first peak of Ponza Grande.

-Descent immediately along via-ferrata or through Forcella Ponza/ Ponca Škrbina (2172 m) pass.
-Via-ferrata is of C difficulty, very crumbly in the first stretches, quite steep, protection is whenever needed.
-Once descended from the Great Ponza east face it meanders around the gully (there might be patches of snow, pickaxes were absolutely necessary in May) and then lands on the path between dwarf pine and takes us to Rifugio Luigi Zacchi mountain hut.
+Ponza Grande/Visoka Ponca is accessible with two marked paths that can be used.
+One can descend directly from the peak along via ferrata or through Forcella Ponza/Ponca Škrbina (2172 m) pass.
+Via ferrata is of C difficulty, very crumbly in the first stretches, quite steep, protection is whenever needed.
+Vertical stretches are aided with metal steps.
+Once descended from the Great Ponza east face it meanders around the gully (there might be patches of snow, ice axes were absolutely necessary in May) and then lands on the path between dwarf pines and takes us to Rifugio Luigi Zacchi mountain hut.
 From there using trail 512 back to the parking lot.

 Trip conditions